zacandcheese/Github-Demo/facts.md

 What's the best thing about cmu?!!
+GPI, of course!